chewbeckie/Outbreak_EnrichmentCulture/docs/assembly_map_vcall.md

 # assembly_map_vcall.nf usage

 This workflow is the integrated workflow for metagenomic genome assembly, read mapping, binning and variant calling.
 Firstly, steps from `assembly-metaflye_and_polish.nf` can be initiated optinally to prepare a genome assembly.
 Long reads were used to assembled into a draft genome using Flye, then short reads were used to polish the assembled genome.
 Afterwards, steps are same as `shortrd-map_and_bin.nf`.
-Short reads are mapped to the assembled contigs (SH and WG) by bwa.
+Short reads are mapped to the assembled contigs (locA and locB) by bwa.
 The BAM files are then used for binning with metaBAT2 and variant calling.
 This script requires the following as inputs:

 * `--shortreads` - a `.csv` runtable with information about the sample name, path to read1 and path to read 2 of each individual illumina short readsets
     ```